Karnieasada/Capstone/README.md

 Senior Capstone Project for Computer Science at Northeastern State University

 ## License
-This project is licensed the MIT License – see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the MIT License – see the [LICENSE.md](LICENSE) file for details

 ## Acknowledgements
 - This program was built using functions from this project [here](https://github.com/learncodebygaming/enb_bot) by [learncodebygaming](https://github.com/learncodebygaming).